Contact Us

 Getting started

 College students are no strangers to quizzes.
-So before you make a purchasing decision, ask yourself these questions:
+So before you make a purchasing decision, be mindful of sustainability and intentional shopping, and ask yourself these questions:

 • Do I really need it?
 This is important, because as valuable as recycling and reuse are, reduction has the greatest impact on sustainability.
 Use less, and manufacturers will make less.
 Which means fewer resources will be extracted from the earth on the front end, and we’ll have less waste to dispose of on the back end.